mattteochen/sglang/docs/developer_guide/deepseek_prefill_recompile_investigation.md

 This directly targets the runtime batch layouts that appeared after `ready`.

+## Solving `page_table_1` Without Warming Every Batch Combination

+Warmup is only a mitigation for `page_table_1`-driven recompiles.
+It is not the best long-term solution.

+Today prefill builds `NSAMetadata(page_table_1=page_table, ...)` using a runtime-batch-shaped tensor.
+When the scheduler merges a different number of requests, the compiled path sees a new metadata layout.

+The grouped prefill path already tries to mark `page_table_1` dim0 dynamic, but the logs show that this is not enough to prevent recompilation in the current compile boundary.

+### Preferred direction: fixed backing storage for prefill metadata

+The decode path already uses a fixed storage pattern for `page_table`, then slices the valid rows for the current batch.

+The same idea can be applied to prefill:

+- Preallocate a fixed `page_table_1` backing tensor for prefill, for example `[max_prefill_batch_size, topk]`
+- Reuse that storage for all prefill batches
+- Pass the active batch size separately, instead of changing the backing tensor shape itself

+Benefits:

+- Avoids warming every possible `bs`
+- Makes metadata shape more stable for Dynamo
+- Matches an already-established pattern used on the decode side

+Limitations:

+- This only addresses the metadata-layout part of the problem
+- It does not remove recompiles caused by topology, communication branching, or attribute guards

+### Alternative: pass metadata tensors as explicit compiled inputs

+Another option is to reduce sensitivity to nested Python object layout by passing NSA metadata tensors directly into the compiled runner instead of looking them up through `forward_batch.attn_backend.forward_metadata`.

+Benefits:

+- Reduces guard pressure on nested object structure
+- Makes it easier to reason about exactly which metadata dimensions should be dynamic

+Limitations:

+- More invasive API change than the fixed-storage approach
+- Still does not solve unrelated structural recompiles by itself

+### Bottom line for `page_table_1`

+If the goal is to stop chasing runtime batch-layout combinations with warmup, the best path is:

+1. Keep a small amount of representative warmup coverage
+2. Move prefill `page_table_1` to a fixed backing storage model
+3. Pass batch occupancy separately

+That is the cleanest way to make `page_table_1` less compile-sensitive without warming every possible concurrency pattern.

 ## What Requires Code Changes

 ### Priority 1: Hoist communication decisions out of the compiled loop